• Proposed

 Threats

-Too little is known regarding this species’ distribution and particular habitat preferences to properly assess possible threats.
-Mountain pine beetle outbreaks, leading to large scale dieback in Lodgepole Pine forest are likely detrimental to this species.
-Cortinarius sierraensis would likely be indiscriminately collected if found by dyers.
+Mountain pine beetle outbreaks, leading to large scale dieback in Lodgepole Pine forest and an increase in fire frequency and intensity are likely detrimental to this species.
+Cortinarius sierraensis may also be indiscriminately collected if found by dyers.
+Based on the limited information on the species’ distribution and details of its habitat preference additional threats may be important.

 Intentional use (species being assessed is the target)Increase in fire frequency/intensityNamed species